How 9 Custom Closet Organization Ideas Calm a Home

 A layout change that resulted in opening the kitchen to the living room gave Marissa and Cody the opportunity to demolish the three narrow closets in the main living area and build two larger ones.
 By taking down the walls between the closets, the couple was able to increase their storage by making use of what was previously dead space between the walls.

-A hideaway custom closet to mimic the luxury of a walk-in closet
+A hideaway custom closet renovation mimics the luxury of a walk-in

 Michael and Chenta decided to overhaul the existing closet in their bedroom.
 They had a large closet built with simple, oak doors and added a floating wall in front of it.
 The wall separated their closet from the rest of the bedroom, giving it the feeling of a walk-in closet while still allowing the space between the wall and the closet to be used as a walkway.

 It’s hard to believe Maggie and Adam’s bedroom closets aren’t custom.
-For a made-to-order look, they had their contractor frame IKEA modules and installed LED lighting with motion sensors so the lights would turn on when the doors opened.
-The brass hardware gave a final refined touch, plus ties in with the hardware elsewhere in the home.
+For a made-to-order look, their Sweeten contractor framed the IKEA closets and installed LED lighting with motion sensors so the lights would turn on when the doors opened.
+The brass hardware gave a final refined touch, plus tied in with the hardware elsewhere in the home.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.